 California truancy laws require children to go to school.
-The state laws apply to children between the ages of 6 and 18.
-These children are subject to compulsory education in their school district, whether
+The state laws apply to children between the ages of 6 and 18 who attend either:

 - elementary school,